DanyloBorysenko/Cinema-app/README.md

 ## :page_facing_up: Project description :page_facing_up:
 ```
 This web application is built using the Spring framework and Hibernate ORM.
 It supports CRUD (Create, Read, Update, Delete) operations and is designed to work with a database.
+Hibernate second level cache and Liquibase were used to improve performance and ensure stability.
 The application has been tested and works locally on a computer.
 ```
 ## :heavy_check_mark: Features :heavy_check_mark: